AUAP/AP2017/all_miniex/mini_ex3/mini_ex3.md

 2) Study the syntaxes that have been discussed in class, and then experiment with a new syntax in p5.js that is related to shape/image (https://p5js.org/reference/).

-3) Re-design an animated throbber, and then upload to Github (create a new directory under all_miniex > mini_ex3).
+3) Re-design an animated throbber, and then upload to Github under a folder called mini_ex3.

 4) Create a readme file and upload to the same mini_ex3 directory.
 The readme file should address the followings:

 - Describe a bit about your throbber design (your concept and execution)
 - How may we use programming to reflect and inquire digital (visual) culture?

 5) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
+Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"